-In May 1607 Captain John Smith sailed into the bay to assume an appointment by King Charles II as Governor of Jamestown and noted the "clear rivers and brooks" which fed a "faire bay" (Horton 2003).
-In June 1608, the 27 year- old Smith explored the Chesapeake on a "two to three tons burden" boat to discover gold and look for the settlers from the Lost Colony of Roanoke (Chesapeake Bay Program 2010)."
-Smith wrote that oysters "lay as thick as stones" and sturgeon were so plentiful "than could be devoured by dog or man." and "of fish we were best acquainted with sturgeon, grampus, porpoise, seals, stingrays ... brits, mullets, white salmon, trouts, soles, perch of three sorts (Chesapeake Bay Program, 2010)".
-In 1683, Chief Machaloha deeded English

-Quaker William Penn the land between the Delaware and Susquehanna rivers as only 2,500 Native Americans remained.
+In May 1607 Captain John Smith sailed into the bay to assume an appointment by King James as a governor of Jamestown and noted the "clear rivers and brooks" which fed a "faire bay" (Horton 2003).
+In June 1608, the 27 year- old Smith explored the Chesapeake on a "two to three tons burden" boat to discover gold and look for the settlers from the Lost Colony of Roanoke."
+Smith wrote that oysters "lay as thick as stones" and sturgeon were so plentiful "than could be devoured by dog or man." and "of fish we were best acquainted with sturgeon, grampus, porpoise, seals, stingrays ... brits, mullets, white salmon, trouts, soles, perch of three sorts."
+In 1683, Chief Machaloha deeded English Quaker William Penn the land between the Delaware and Susquehanna rivers where only 2,500 Native Americans remained.

-In August 1777, Admiral Richard Howe sailed a 270-ship British fleet up the Chesapeake Bay and landed at Head of Elk, Md. and invaded the college town of New-ark, Delaware on a roundabout campaign to capture Philadelphia.
-On September 5, 1981, French Admiral de Grasse defeated the Royal Navy in the Battle of the Chesapeake Bay and 44 days later Lord Cornwallis and 7,000 men surrendered to George Washington at Yorktown, Va. near the mouth of the Chesapeake thus ending the eight-year American War for Independence.
+In August 1777, Admiral Richard Howe sailed a 270-ship British fleet up the Chesapeake Bay and landed at Head of Elk, Maryland. and invaded the college town of New-ark, Delaware on a roundabout campaign to capture Philadelphia.
+On September 5, 1781, French Admiral de Grasse defeated the Royal Navy in the Battle of the Chesapeake Bay and 44 days later Lord Cornwallis and 7,000 men surrendered to George Washington at Yorktown, Virginia near the mouth of the bay thus ending the eight-year American War for Independence.